flix/book/src/redundancy.md

 # Redundancy

-The Flix compiler is aggressive in rejecting suspiciously looking code with unused elements.
+The Flix compiler aggressively rejects programs that contain unused elements.
+The idea is to help programmers avoid subtle bugs.
+While this can take some getting use to during development, we believe in the long-run the trade-off is worth it.

-In particular, the Flix compiler will reject code with:
+In particular, the Flix compiler ensures that a program does not have:

 - Unused local variables.
 - Useless expressions.
 - Unused non-unit values.

-Flix rejects such programs to help programmers avoid bugs.

 ## Unused Local Variables